Did you know that you should be cleaning your bath toys on a regular basis to keep mold

 Disinfecting Bath Toys With Boiling Water

-Just as when you sanitize your baby bottles for newborns, you can sanitize and disinfect bath toys using boiling water as well.
+Just as when you sanitize your baby bottles for newborns, you can boil bath toys to sanitize and disinfect bath toys as well.

-As long as the plastic and rubber toys won’t melt in hot water, boil your toys by placing a pot of water on the stove and letting it reach boiling point.
+As long as the plastic and rubber toys won’t melt in hot water (check the manufacturer’s recommendations for cleaning), boil your toys by placing a large pot of water on the stove and let them reach boiling point.

-Take the toys out of the water and lay them out to dry fully.
+Take the toy out of the water and lay it out to dry fully.

-Sometimes we have to call upon bleach for help.
-To clean your bath toys with bleach, simply fill a bucket or the kitchen sink with a 50/50 solution of bleach and warm water.
+Sometimes I have to call upon regular bleach for help.
+To clean your bath toys with bleach water, simply fill a bucket or the kitchen sink with a 50/50 solution of bleach and warm water.

-Place the toys into the solution and let them soak for 10 minutes.
-Weigh the toys down with a cutting board or something if the toys float.
+Place the toys into the bleach solution and let them soak for 10 minutes.
+Weigh the toy down with a cutting board or something if the plaything floats.
 Use a scrub brush to clean off any remaining gunk on the toys.

 Make sure to rinse the toys off properly.
-Use dish soap and warm water to wash the toys with after letting them sit in the bleach solution.
+Use dish soap and warm water to clean the toys after letting them sit in the bleach water.

 Ensure that your toys are fully dry before placing them away for storage.